The Lonely Bull (song)

 "The Lonely Bull (El Solo Toro)" is a song by Sol Lake recorded by Herb Alpert and the Tijuana Brass among others.
 The song was the title track to the album The Lonely Bull, released in December 1962.

 The Herb Alpert single represents the first release on A&M Records.
 Its original title was "Twinkle Star".

 Spanish title

-"El Solo Toro" is given on the album as the Spanish translation of "The Lonely Bull", but the words el solo toro directly translate as "the bull lonely" or "the only bull".
+"El Solo Toro" is given on the album as the Spanish translation of "The Lonely Bull", but the words el solo toro directly translate as "the bull alone" or "the only bull".
 The translator evidently was not aware that in Spanish the adjective "solo" should have come after the noun "toro".
 "Solo" means "alone", rather than "lonely"; the proper translation of "lonely" is "solitario".
 In English, the adjective "lonely" precedes the noun "bull".
 In Spanish, the noun "toro" (the bull) comes before the adjective, "solitario".
-Thus, the correct translation of "The Lonely Bull" is "El Toro Solitario", as noted above.
+Thus, the correct translation of "The Lonely Bull" is "El Toro Solitario".